Handkep/Fertilizer-Pump/README.md

 The additional flushing water is not included in the fertilizer dose calculation.
 For the intended use, this extra volume is considered small relative to the uncertainty of measuring the water volume in a watering can.

+### Planned for V2

+- "peristaltic" selector valve built out of a servo and a 3D-printed part.
+    - The servo connector will already be included on the V1 PCB to simplify this future upgrade.

 ## Development Status

 The operating concept, four channel positions with two initially populated motor drivers, and separate fertilizer paths have been defined.